 How do I get SNAP benefits?

-You can find out more about SNAP benefits, including information on how to apply right here on this website.
-Click here and simply start by entering your ZIP code.
-If you're still unsure about what to do, there may be an NCOA Benefits Enrollment Center near you.
+You can find out more about SNAP, including how to apply, right here on this website.
+Click here and enter your ZIP code.

-Benefits Enrollment Centers (BECs) are community organizations that can help you find and enroll in all the benefits programs you may qualify for.
-They are free and 100% private.
-If you wanted to get started, just reach out to your nearest BEC and make an appointment to get help applying.
+If you need help, see if there is an NCOA Benefits Enrollment Center (BEC) near you.
+BECs are community organizations that can help you find and enroll in all the benefits programs you may qualify for.
+They are free and 100% confidential.
+Explore our list of BECs here.
+If there is one where you live, call and make an appointment to get help with your SNAP application.